The cutest mini pizza tarts baked in a delicious buttermilk pie crust tart shell.

 - Preheat oven to 400°F.

 - Divide dough into 4 even pieces.
-If it's warm in your kitchen, place 3 of the pieces in the refrigerator while you make your first tart.
+If it's warm in your kitchen, place all but one of the pieces in the refrigerator while you make your first tart.
 On a well-floured surface, roll dough out thinly enough that your tart pan can sit on top of it and have at least 1-inch of space all the way around the sides.

 - If your tart pan has a removable bottom, place dough over the bottom disk and fold dough up so that none of it hangs over the sides.
 Drop tart bottom and dough back into the rest of the pan and unfold the dough.
 (If your tart bottom is not removable, just drape the dough over the entire pan.